JStanco9/tightbinding/README.md

 To Use: be sure that $PATH variable contains /usr/local/
   - #include \<tightbinding\>
-  - compile with g++ with flag -ltightbinding,
+  - compile with g++ with flags -ltightbinding -larmadillo